The opening line is always the most difficult to write. Two possibilities.

 OK, some 'facts' might be tongue in cheek… I mean France isn’t completely idle for starters.
 So, how do the Swedes pay for all this?
 What’s the secret?
 Must be more to it than just tax and prohibitively expensive alcohol?

-I am here nine days, so difficult to make an informed judgment.
-I think, and to their credit, they’ve only figured out the work/life balance thing.
+I think, and to their credit, have they figured out the work/life balance thing?
 Perhaps they work to live; maybe they’re less materialistic and utterly happy with their lot?

 We leave the village and start the push back to the hotel.
 We complete the run in under an hour.
 Fernando seems as fresh as a daisy and still chatting away.
-Brekkie time and a local treat - cinnamon buns.
-Oh, and like me, they’re coffee fiends.
-Put good coffee and buns together, magic.
+Brekkie time with a local treat - cinnamon buns.
+Put good coffee and these buns together, magic.

 In Sweden one only works four hours a day, meaning plenty of time for navel-gazing.
-I'm a method writer; I reflect further the work/life balance and what it all means.
-My mind wanders over to West Africa.
-I'll soon be back at the other end of the scale following this little jaunt…
+I'm a method writer; so I sit around for 10 minutes reflecting on work/life balance.
+Instead, my mind wanders over to West Africa.
+I'll soon be back at the other end of the economic scale following this little jaunt…

-There's a saying in Freetown, ‘that lack of money means a lack of friends; that if you have money at your disposal, every dog and goat will claim to be related to you’.
-I’ll be broke by the time I arrive back… going to miss that goat.
+There's a saying in Freetown, ‘lack of money means a lack of friends; that if you have money at your disposal, every dog and goat will claim to be related to you’.
+I’ll be flat broke by the time I arrive back… I'll miss the goat.

 Fernando, you’ve been special, a real pleasure, the best guest runner ever.

 My number one city run is now Stockholm.
 An enjoyable experience.
-Visit if you've never been.
+I recommend visiting if you've never been.